shivranj108/linked-blog-starter-md/Notes/Karma/Akarma/Devotional Service.md

 ## The Right Path

 **"O my Lord, as powerful as fire, O omnipotent one, now I offer You all obeisances, falling on the ground at Your feet.
 O my Lord, please lead me on the right path to reach You, and since You know all that I have done in the past, please free me from the reactions to my past sins so that there will be no hindrance to my progress."** (Śrī Īśopaniṣad 18)

+## The Goal

+**"In this material world, to render service to the lotus feet of Govinda, the cause of all causes, and to see Him everywhere, is the only goal of life.
+This much alone is the ultimate goal of human life, as explained by all the revealed scriptures."** (ŚB 7.7.55)